Alpine & FReestlye

 ABOUT THE TEAM

-Designed for young intermediate skiers who are ready to elevate their abilities, the BSF Club Team introduces kids to the fundamentals of Alpine racing (think gates) or Freestyle skiing (moguls, beginner jumps, and terrain park features) in a fun, supportive team environment.
+Designed for young intermediate skiers who are ready to elevate their abilities, the BSF Club Team introduces kids to the fundamentals of Alpine racing (think gates) and Freestyle skiing (moguls, beginner jumps, and terrain park features) in a fun, supportive team environment.
 Here, skiers build strong technique, explore the mountain with purpose, and get a taste of what it’s like to train as a ski racer or freeskier.
+Our longer sessions also give parents a chance to get some ski laps in!

 Quality time on snow: 9 am - 2 pm (with lunch)